AXA introduces "LoveAssure Critical Illness Protection" Series

 Up-to-date comprehensive protection

-HONG KONG SAR - Media OutReach - 12 July 2021 - AXA Hong Kong and Macau ("AXA") today announced the launch of "LoveAssure Plus Critical Illness Plan" and "LoveAssure Critical Illness Plan" (collectively referred as "LoveAssure Critical Illness Protection" Series or the Series), a unique comprehensive critical illness protection covering illnesses, ranging from the most common ones to the emerging ones to which the market has yet to provide sufficient support.
+HONG KONG, July 12, 2021 /PRNewswire/ -- AXA Hong Kong and Macau ("AXA") today announced the launch of "LoveAssure Plus Critical Illness Plan" and "LoveAssure Critical Illness Plan" (collectively referred as "LoveAssure Critical Illness Protection" Series or the Series), a unique comprehensive critical illness protection covering illnesses, ranging from the most common ones to the emerging ones to which the market has yet to provide sufficient support.

 From now until 30 September 2021, customers can enjoy 2 months' premium refund if they successfully apply for the "LoveAssure Critical Illness Protection" Series.